bilalbox/demusifier/README.md

    - Uses Demucs to separate vocals
    - Merges vocals with original video
 5. **Cleanup**: Removes temporary files and stops the studio

+## TODO

+- Currently, script works with a sinlge video file.
+It needs to accept and process playlists